bpetermann/ts-a11y/README.md

 # Zugang ![Version](https://img.shields.io/visual-studio-marketplace/v/bpetermann.zugang)

 Zugang is a VS Code extension designed to help you improve the accessibility of your HTML code.
 By providing warnings and suggestions, it guides you towards meeting accessibility standards in a more structured and intuitive way.
-The extension draws inspiration from Manuel Matuzović's excellent ["Web Accessibility Cookbook"](https://www.oreilly.com/library/view/web-accessibility-cookbook/9781098145590/).
+The extension draws inspiration from Manuel Matuzović's excellent book, ["Web Accessibility Cookbook"](https://www.oreilly.com/library/view/web-accessibility-cookbook/9781098145590/).

 ## Overview of the Extension Features